schmelto/Portfolio/README.md

 Befor you submit a pull request you can run the tests with `npm test`.
 This will run all tests and will show you all errors.
 The tests where written in [cucumber](https://cucumber.io/) and [cypress](https://www.cypress.io/).

-Further you shou run the formatter with `npm run format`.
+Further you should run the formatter with `npm run format`.

 ### Add another project to the website